 Depending on what the authors actually want to argue for, they might also have to substantially adapt their General Discussion accordingly.

 Response: Thank you for your feedback.
 We agree that streamlining the focus of our introduction would provide greater clarity regarding the rationale behind our study.
-However, we disagree that a discussion of Stroop effects is completely irrelevant to the present research.
+However, we disagree that a discussion of Stroop effects is irrelevant to the present research.
 Indeed, the Stroop task requires that participants suppress the automatic reading task by keeping the deliberate color-naming task-set active in working memory.
 Like CVOE switch task, the Stroop task requires that participants alternate between conflicting task-sets (i.e., reading word colors vs. reading word names) and both task sets must be maintained in working memory for successful completion.
-Based on your suggestions, we have streamlined our discussion of Stroop effects to clarify the link between this task and other task-switching paradigms (pg. xx) while also relating Stroop to working memory processes.
-Our revised Introduction now places a greater emphasis on switch costs and their proposed mechanisms, including how these processes relate to working memory (pg. xx).
+Additionally, participants must maintain the goal of reporting the color in working memory over the automatic word-reading response.
+Based on your suggestions, we have streamlined our discussion of Stroop effects to clarify the link between this task and other task-switching paradigms (pg.
+4) while also relating Stroop to working memory processes.
+Our revised Introduction now places a greater emphasis on switch costs and their proposed mechanisms, including how these processes relate to working memory (e.g. pg.
+6).
 In doing so, we now incorporate several of the references you suggested (see our response to Comment 3).
 We appreciate you providing us with this additional literature.
 Comment 2: Based on the submission information, it appears that the manuscript was submitted for a special issue in working memory.
 In this case, the authors do not seem to relate to the relevant literature on working memory and corresponding models of working memory at all and they either do not frame their research question appropriately and relate it to working memory or actually there is scarcely a relation.
 At least that was my understanding based on my reading of the current version of the manuscript.

 Response: Yes, you are correct that this manuscript was submitted for consideration in the special issue on working memory.
-We reasoned that this consideration was warranted, given that working memory processes are in use in task switching paradigm to maintain task sets over repeated trials and to adjust task sets when task instructions change.
-In our revision, we have taken special care to highlight this link between task-switching processes and working memory (e.g., pg. xx; please see our response to the Action Editor, comment 1).
+We reasoned that this consideration was warranted, given that working memory processes are essential for successful completion of a switch task.
+In our revision, we have taken special care to highlight this link between task-switching processes and working memory (e.g., pg.
+4; please see our response to the Action Editor, comment 1).

 Comment 3: The authors present a very particular and limited set of task switching studies.
-They might want to, for instance, refer to more recent review articles on task switching (or some of the papers cited in them) and relevant underlying mechanisms in task switching related to their research question (once it is clarified): Kiesel, A., Steinhauser, M., Wendt, M., Falkenstein, M., Jost, K., Philipp, A. M., & Koch, I. (2010).
-Control and interference in task switching—A review.
-Psychological Bulletin, 136(5), 849-874.
-Koch, I., Poljac, E., Müller, H., & Kiesel, A. (2018).
-Cognitive structure, flexibility, and plasticity in human multitasking—An integrative review of dual-task and task-switching research.
-Psychological Bulletin, 144(6), 557-583.
+They might want to, for instance, refer to more recent review articles on task switching (or some of the papers cited in them) and relevant underlying mechanisms in task switching related to their research question (once it is clarified):

 Response: Thank you for providing us with these additional references.
-We have updated our review of the task-switching literature in the Introduction to include this additional literature (pgs. xx-xx).
+We have updated our review of the task-switching literature in the Introduction to include this additional literature (e.g., pg.
+6).
 Comment 4: On page 9 there seems to be a mistake when describing the results of Minear and Shah (2008).
 They report a pattern that is the exact opposite of their hypothesized results.
 That does not seem to be correct.